 - In the sidebar, go to

-- Click Quick start Serverless job.
-The flow uses a verified container image and prefilled job settings.
+The quick start configuration uses a verified container image and prefilled job settings.

 - Click Create job.